openpreserve/jpylyzer/README.md

 ## Jpylyzer homepage

+Please visit the jpylyzer homepage for links to the most recent package downloads (Debian packages and Windows binaries), and a User Manual which documents all aspects of the software:

 <http://jpylyzer.openpreservation.org/>

-The homepage also has links to the most recent package downloads (Debian packages and Windows binaries).

 ## Cd Status